Pekmen/air-traffic/README.md

 ## WHY IS IT UGLY?

-There is not much data for complex UI decisions, and I focused more on functionality.
+There is not much data for complex UI decisions, and I focused my time on functionality.